Maxi100a/Olympic_Medals_Predictor/README.md

 ## Description

 ### Project's Function
 The Summer Olympic Games, which are held every four years, have always captivated the hearts and minds of those who live in competing countries.
 There is no greater thrill than watching the top athletes in your country take the global stage and achieve the unthinkable – winning the gold medal.
 When the games occur, the question on every spectator's mind is always the same: who will be the grand victor of the Olympic games?
 One metric to answer this question is the overall medal count.
 The country that wins the most medals is the one with the strongest athletes.
 This project aims to answer that question.
 With the Olympic Games coming soon to France in 2024, this project will aim to build a data engineering pipeline that can predict which country will win the most medals.
-Cambridge Dictionary defines data as “information, especially facts or numbers, collected to be examined and considered and used to help decision-making, or information in an electronic form that can be stored and used by a computer” (1).
+Cambridge Dictionary defines data as “information, especially facts or numbers, collected to be examined and considered and used to help decision-making or information in an electronic form that can be stored and used by a computer” (1).
 This project aims to synthesize the different technologies that go into a data engineering pipeline to design, build, and maintain the infrastructure and systems that support the collection, storage, and analysis of data.
 This pipeline will be used to train different machine learning algorithms to find the best one that can predict the athletes.

 ### Dataset
 The dataset we used for this project came from Kaggle and is entitled "120 years of Olympic History: Athletes and Results" available at: https://www.kaggle.com/datasets/heesoo37/120-years-of-olympic-history-athletes-and-results.